netdata/netdata/docs/cloud/manage/sign-in.md

 ### Troubleshooting

 You should receive your sign in email in less than a minute.
-The subject is **Verify your email!** and the sender is `no-reply@app.netdata.cloud` via `sendgrid.net`.
+The subject is **Verify your email!** for new sign-ups, **Sign in to Netdata** for sign ins.
+The sender is `no-reply@netdata.cloud` via `sendgrid.net`.

 If you don't see the email, try the following:

+-   Check your spam folder.
+-   In Gmail, check the **Updates** category.
 -   Check [Netdata Cloud status](https://status.netdata.cloud) for ongoing issues with our infrastructure.
 -   Request another sign in email via the [sign in page](https://app.netdata.cloud/sign-in?cloudRoute=spaces?utm_source=docs&utm_content=sign_in_button_troubleshooting_section).
--   Check your spam folder.
--   In Gmail, check the **Updates** category.

-You may also want to add `no-reply@app.netdata.cloud` to your address book or contacts list, especially if you're using a public email service, such as Gmail.
-You may also want to whitelist/allowlist either the specific email or the entire `app.netdata.cloud` domain.
+You may also want to add `no-reply@netdata.cloud` to your address book or contacts list, especially if you're using a public email service, such as Gmail.
+You may also want to whitelist/allowlist either the specific email or the entire `netdata.cloud` domain.

+In some cases, temporary issues with your mail server or email account may result in your email address being added to a Bounce list by Sendgrid.
+If you are added to that list, no Netdata cloud email can reach you, including alarm notifications.
+Let us know in Discord that you have trouble receiving any email from us and someone will ask you to provide your email address privately, so we can check if you are on the Bounce list.

 ## Google and GitHub OAuth